AkiPoh/rust-newspaper/README.md

 # Rust Newspaper

-A spatial, visual-first interface for writing production-grade Rust code.
+A spatial, visual-first tool for developing production-grade Rust code.

 **PROJECT UNDER WORK / IN VERY EARLY DEVELOPMENT / NOT VERIFIED**